1.24. Provisions, contingent liabilities and contingent assets:

 • Other Short-term Liabilities has been computed as Total Short-term Liabilities less Commercial paper less Non-convertible debentures (Original maturity of less than one year), basis extant regulatory ALM guidelines.

-(vi) Institutional set-up for Liquidity Risk Management
+Institutional set-up for Liquidity Risk Management:

-(vii) Disclosure on Liquidity Coverage Ratio
+(vi) Disclosure on Liquidity Coverage Ratio

-requirement shall be binding on all non-deposit taking systemically important NBFCs with asset size of ?
+RBI has issued final guidelines on Liquidity Risk Management Framework for Non-Banking Financial Companies and Core Investment Companies on November 04, 2019.
+As per the said guidelines, LCR requirement shall be binding on all non-deposit taking systemically important NBFCs with asset size of ?
 10,000 crore and above from December 1, 2020, with the minimum LCR to be 50%, progressively increasing, till it reaches the required level of 100%, by December 1, 2024, as per the time-line given below:

 Foreign Exchange Rate Risk: